gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

     * in the second element, the role(s) that the joining node intends to have in the group it intends to join.
 Possible values are: "requester"; "listener"; and "pure listener".
 Possible combinations are: \["requester" , "listener"\]; \["requester" , "pure listener"\].

-* The 'req_aud' parameter MUST be present and is set to the identifier of the Group Manager.
+* The 'audience' parameter MUST be present and is set to the identifier of the Group Manager.

 ## Authorization Response {#ssec-auth-resp}